rashidiy/passgate/README.md

 - Maintain an employee roster and their assigned access zones
 - Push access rules to physical hardware when employees join, transfer, or leave
 - Log every entry/exit attempt (including failures)
-- Track orders from a food-ordering terminal tied to the SKUD system
+- Track orders from a food-ordering terminal tied to the access control system
 - Export payroll-relevant data (working hours, exceptions) to Excel

 This system handles all of that.